 “I’ve had many opportunities to go abroad for short-term periods,” she noted, “but throughout my spiritual journey, I have been waiting for a chance for longer term.
 Every transitional circumstance of our moves from one church to another has always been preceded with a question, ‘Is it now, God?’ and God’s answer has always been ‘Not now.’”

 When she was encouraged recently to apply for long-term missionary service, Ms. Park had just begun implementing a next-generational ministry within her local church and, she said, “had only scratched the surface of such a ministry within the Korean-American, duo-cultural, churches.”
 She and her clergy spouse were not considering a transitional move.

 However, she explained, “God’s prompting was unavoidable as a dear friend sent an email with impeccable timing and thus began this process.
 Although it seemed unlikely that we would explore such a change now, I was reminded of God’s interjection of his will into my life some 30 years ago, and so I am to be faithful to his timing and explore God’s interjection for international missions at this time.”

-Interestingly, Ms. Park’s in-laws, the Rev. Joon Shoung Park (now deceased) and Ms. Helen Park (retired), were missionaries with Global Ministries.
+Interestingly, Ms. Park’s in-laws were missionaries with Global Ministries.
 Ms. Park is a member of the Abundant Life Community of the San Diego Korean United Methodist Church.
 The church is related to the California-Pacific Annual Conference.